Have you ever wondered what your sinuses have to do with dentistry? Turns out, your sinuses interact regularly with your jawbone and tooth roots.

 If you come in for sinus lift surgery, the procedure will go like this;

-- Dr. White, our resident oral surgeon, will make a small incision to expose the jawbone.
+- Dr. White will make a small incision to expose the jawbone.

 - He’ll then push the membrane lining of the sinus upward.